 ARTICLE 2.
 The instant replay process operates under the fundamental assumption that the ruling on the field is correct.
 The replay official may overturn a ruling if and only if the video evidence (Rule 12-6-1-c) convinces the replay official beyond all doubt that the ruling was incorrect.
-Without such indisputable video evidence, the replay official must allow the ruling to stand.
+Without such clear and obvious video evidence, the replay official must uphold the ruling on the field.
 (Exception: Targeting rule 12-3-5-a)